janrakete/healthcore-bulp.io/README.md

 Example coming soon.
 ```

 If you need to find the IP address of the server on the local network: The Healthcore server uses a Bonjour service to make itself known on the network.
-The default identifier is “healthcore,” but it can be customized in the `.env` file with `CONF_serverIDBonjour`.
+The default identifier is “healthcore”, but it can be customized in the `.env` file with `CONF_serverIDBonjour`.